-The systems of internal controls reviewed by our internal auditors Wylie & Bisset LLP, in 2021/22 included a Follow Up Review, Covid-19 Working Practices and Staff Wellbeing, Overall Financial Controls and Review of Upper Langlee Refurbishment Program.
+The systems of internal controls reviewed by our internal auditors Wylie & Bisset LLP, in 2021/22 included a Follow Up Review; Board Appraisal Process; Tenants Support Report and Complaints Handling.
 There were no areas of high or medium risk.
-There was 1 low grade recommended action which has been implemented.
+There were three medium and nine low grades recommendations.